 How to Choose An Interchange Plus Merchant Account Provider

-At this point, you should have a good idea whether flat rate or interchange plus pricing is better for your business.
-If you want to sign up with a flat rate merchant account provider, we highly recommend Square for their low (i.e. lack of) monthly fees and free POS features.
-You can find instructions on how to set up a Square account here.
+At this point, you should have a good idea whether flat-rate or interchange-plus pricing is better for your business.
+If you want to sign up with a flat-rate merchant account provider, we highly recommend Square for their simple processing rates, $0 account fees, and free POS features.

-If you’ve determined that interchange plus is a better choice, there are a few more considerations to keep in mind.
+If you’ve decided that interchange plus is a better choice for your business, there are a few more considerations to keep in mind.
 We’ll discuss those next:

-The Lowest Interchange Plus Provider We Have Found is Payline
+The Lowest Small Business Interchange-Plus Provider We Found is Cayan

 Keep an Eye out for Monthly Fees

 - Monthly processing fees – In addition to the per transaction percentage rate and fixed rate fees, some providers charge a monthly or annual fee.
-Payline charges $15 per month.
+Cayan charges a reasonable $16 per month.

 - PCI compliance fees – This is a fee for compliance with Payment Card Industry (PCI) standards, which require merchants that accept credit cards to meet certain security standards.
 The cost is often around $20 per month.
-Payline does not charge a PCI compliance fee.
+Cayan does not charge a separate PCI compliance fee, it’s built into the monthly fee.

 - Customer service fees – There may be a fee for phone-based customer service support.
-Payline does not charge a fee for their phone, email and live chat support.
+Cayan does not charge a fee for their phone, email and live-chat support.

 - Training Fee – for the credit card processor to walk you through how to use the system you purchased.